-Because our city is located close to the Rocky Mountains, Kananaskis Country and Fish Creek Provincial Park Calgarians may encounter wildlife in our communities.
+We are fortunate to have nature at our doorstep.
+Calgary’s close proximity to the Rocky Mountains, Kananaskis Country and Fish Creek Provincial Park means that our urban setting co-exists with nature in our parks, backyards and in our communities.

 Who should you call regarding wildlife?